naggynab/DSA-Project/README.md

-# DSA Project
-## B-Tree Insertion and Visualization
+#  B-Tree Insertion & Visualization (DSA Project)

-A Python project that demonstrates B-Tree insertion with real-time visualization of node splits and key organization.
-It helps users understand how B-Trees maintain balance and efficient search operations — an essential concept in database indexing and file systems.
+## 📖 Project Overview

+This project visualizes the insertion process in a ** B-Tree ** — a balanced tree data structure used in databases and file systems.
+It demonstrates how nodes split dynamically to maintain balance as elements are inserted.
+Developed as part of the Data Structures and Algorithms (DSA) project.

 Features: